 Example using Crosstabulation Definition

-In the simple example below, columns have been defined for each of the business units included in the database, using the classification variable ‘BU’.
+In the example below, columns have been defined for each of the business units included in the database, using the classification variable ‘BU’.

 Crosstabulation definitions may also be used to include data on external variables such as headcount, market size and competitor sales.
 Part of an example report is shown below.